Installed at St James’s Church, Piccadilly, London.

 Performance and Workshops

-During the week of the exhibition, the space was dowsed for underground water in a series of well-attended workshops.
-There was also a 'tasting' of a selection of local well-waters: Rode, Bathford , Charlcombe and Hamswell.
+During the exhibition, the gallery was dowsed for underground water in a series of workshops.
+A selection of local well-waters: Rode, Bathford , Charlcombe and Hamswell were available to taste.

 Sara Mark - House